Celotheliaceae

 Celotheliaceae is a family of fungi in the monotypic order Phaeomoniellales.
+It contains 27 species of crustose lichens with thalli that are more or less immersed in tree bark.

+Taxonomy

 The family was proposed in 2008 by Robert Lücking, André Aptroot, and Harrie Sipman, while the order was circumscribed in 2015.
 It is sister to the clade that includes the orders Verrucariales and Chaetothyriales.
 Molecular clock calculations suggest that the order originated when gymnosperm diversification occurred.

 The family Phaeomoniellaceae was proposed by Paul Kirk in 2015, using a reference to the description of the order Phaeomoniellales, circumscribed earlier that year.
 However, because Celothelium (the type genus of Celotheliaceae) is also included in the circumscription of the Phaeomoniellaceae, the older family name takes precedence and consequently, Phaeomoniellaceae is an illegitimate name according to nomenclatural rules; it is placed in synonymy with Celotheliaceae.